Enter your email address below and subscribe to our newsletter

 Lemon juice, Olive oil, Aquafaba, Canned Chickpeas, Tahini, Garlic Cloves, Baking soda, Salt, Cumin.

-Lemon juice and olive oil provide great flavour to the Hummus.
+Lemon juice and olive oil provide great flavor to the Hummus.
 Canned chickpeas are ideal for making this recipe at home.
 Uncooked chickpeas require an overnight soak and then boiling for an hour to soften.
-When it comes to tahini, choose one that is convenient to find and within your budget.
+When it comes to tahini, choose one that is easy to find and within your budget.
 Despite some claims, you don’t need a specific brand for excellent results.
 Tahini is made from sesame seeds and vegetable oil.

 Many people make it at home.
-Toast one cup of sesame seeds in a pan until they have a nutty fragrance and a golden colour.
+Toast 1 cup of sesame seeds in a pan until they have a nutty aroma and a golden color.
 Let them cool slightly, then add them to a food processor with a few drops of neutral oil.
 Blend until smooth.
 When using store-bought tahini, make sure to stir it well before use.
+The natural oils tend to separate, and the ground sesame seeds tend to settle to the bottom.
+Mixing it prior will ensure a smooth consistency.
+Garlic cloves will add heat; baking soda, Salt, and cumin; and a Blender or food processor.
+Reserve the aquafaba from the Canned Chickpeas for an incredibly smooth and creamy hummus.

 Instructions